Local Floor Guide

 Local Questions

-Does engineered hardwood always tolerate sanding?
+Does engineered hardwood tolerate sanding?

-Does ReCoat work on prefinished hardwood?
+Does ReCoat work on prefinished floors?

 Savannah Hilton-Head estimate